dodgyone23/plu-ts-docs/src/language/values/functions/papp.md

 );
 ```

-for this reason ofthen you'll encounter Terms that have a type that looks like this
+for this reason often you'll encounter Terms that have a type that looks like this
 ```ts
 type LambdaWithApply =
     Term<PLam<SomeInput, SomeOutput>> // this is our usual type